_________________________________________________________

 Thanks to a generous award from the Murdock Charitable Trust, GC3F is now offering Illumina sequencing services on a NovaSeq 6000 sequencer.
 The NovaSeq will be taking the place of our workhorse HiSeq 4000, and offerings the following advantages over the older platform:

-- Lowest cost per Gbp of any available sequencing platform in high output (S4) mode
+• Low cost per Gbp in high output (S4) mode

 Log in to iLab to submit a sample to run on the NovaSeq!